 5. An OTP will be generated and sent to the user.

-6. As user enter OTP, he has to give thumb impression (two-step verification).
+6. As the user enters OTP, he has to give a thumb impression (two-step verification).
 If both thumb impressions i.e., one from database and other of user matches, entry is granted else the entry gates will not open.